pwan365/Sonic-Scheduler/wiki/milestone2_Optimal_Scheduling.md

 The class Schedule contains an idle cost field which increments everytime a task is schduled, with its associated communication cost(as well as decremented whenever we backtrack after scheduling a task.)
 As such we can calculate an underestimate for the time finished through ceil(Weight of all tasks + current communication cost + communication cost to schedule upcoming taks)/Number of processors.
 This involves a few numerical calculations, independent from the input and thus is a constant time operation.

 - <b>Bottom Level</b>
-Bottom Levell for each node(the longest path) is calculated before scheduling.
+Bottom Level for each node(the longest path) is calculated before scheduling.
 Thus when we are in the process of scheduling a task in the processor we add the communication cost + the bottom level for the task, as well as the latest time on the processor already.
 This is a guaranteed underestimate of the cost, thus we can prune a state if this calculation is larger than the time of the best schedule.

 ## Parallelization
 The parallaized version of DFS has the same underlying algorithm for searching and pruning, the difference being that now each thread has its own copy of the schedule, and hence no backtracking is needed.